ALawaetz/pyRAP/README.md

 $ python3 terminal_input.py

 If you want to experiment with different option parameters it is recommended that you use the --genome_start and --genome_end flags to analyse only a small region of your genome.
 Once you have optimised the parameters you can remove those flags to analyse the entire transcriptome which takes about 6 hours to finish.
 Alternatively, use default parameters and make genome-wide annotation files straight away.
+To increase the speed of the analysis, pyRAP uses multiprocessing.
+The number of processors to be used is set with --processors flag.

 Annotation files can be viewed using various genome browsers.
 I recommend JBrowse which has a user-friendly desktop version that can be downloaded from https://jbrowse.org/jb2/download/
 To get the browser running upload your fasta genome file along with .fai file.
 An .fai file can be created using samtools faidx which can be installed using conda.